 Take your time planning.
 You don't need to do it all at once.
 It can be a great idea to plan in stages with breaks between each stage.
 Once the ceremony is cleared, take a month off wedding planning if possible.
 When you get back to the task and onto the reception planning, you will be fresh and inspired to make more wedding plans.
 The whole process of wedding planning should be enjoyable and fun.
 Make sure you involve the groom, as the creative planning process can also be a great bonding experience for you both.

 As the wedding gets nearer, you can delegate some duties to your bridal party (that is part of their job) and to family (who always love to help).
 Honor your friends and family by acknowledging their interests and skills.
 If someone is into music, ask them to help design the party playlist.
 If someone else is a great baker, ask their advice on the wedding cake.
 It's a time to celebrate the love - of you and your husband-to-be- and also of everyone around you.

 Learn to Let Go

 Finally, as the hangover from the bachelorette party fades and the big day is near, it is time to let go.
 You are prepared and it's time to enjoy the excitement of getting married.
 Wedding days are full of unexpected ups and downs, most of which are impossible to predict.
-There's no need to stress about what might happen.
+As you've incorporate one or more tips above, you'll likely be stress free on your wedding day so there's no need to stress about what might happen.
 You will be a gorgeous bride as you walk down the aisle and marry Mr Right.
 Before you know it, you will be on your dreamy honeymoon having a beautiful time.